 It’d always be this way.
 Nobody understood them, people who’d been shaped outside of the ideal mold.
 But he wouldn’t stop fighting for it.
 He wouldn’t stop visiting the Black Kitten or kissing his lover.
-That was his world, and nobody was going to take that away from him.
+That was his world, and nobody was taking it away from him.

-Just as the man went to knock again, Vincenzo said a prayer and opened the door.
+Just as he expected another knock, Vincenzo said a prayer and went to open the door.

 He was the fucking man from the Viola Tavern.
 The one sitting with the other man.
 Of course.
 He hadn’t made the connection because of the cursed alcohol, but now it made sense.
 Now he just needed to see his face.
 Then he’d ruin him.

-Sylvia had learned her lesson and stayed locked inside their bedroom.
+Sylvia had learned from her ways and stayed locked inside of their bedroom.
 He had to announce himself before she unlocked it.
 She had his gun in her hand.